tigerkaplan/weatherApplication/README.md

-## Work Day Planner
+## Weather Application

-The project about using 101 Javascript element variables on different projects
+The project about to reach weather temperature via application.

 ## About the Project
-the project shows that  front-end developer's project work for on it.
-The project on how Javascript using on finances sector.
+the project shows chosen city's weather current day and following 5 days

 ## Screenshots